Past

 Once the Ord River Dam was completed, in early 1971, Lake Argyle began to fill more rapidly than anyone anticipated.
 The Homestead was dismantled stone by stone, stored in Kununurra, and rebuilt towards the end of the decade, 15km from its original position.
 In 1979 the building was opened as a museum, dedicated to the pioneering spirit of the Durack family.
 The Homestead is now managed by the Kununurra Visitor Centre and provides a wonderful opportunity for visitors to learn about the lives of the region’s early pioneers.

 Come and see us at the Argyle Homestead Museum, and get a fascinating insight into the lives of our pastoral pioneers.
-Walk through the 1890s home of the famous Durack family, relax in the grounds with a coffee and muffin and have a look through our great range of books, DVDs, stubby coolers, tea towels and more!
+Walk through the 1890s home of the famous Durack family, relax in the grounds and enjoy our hospitality.
+Coffee, tea, cool drinks, water and chocolates are available to purchase, and we also have a great range of books, DVDs, drink coolers, tea towels and so much more!

 Address